Leptobrachium/Gpshing/README.md

 </p>

 ### **1. Data Generation**
-- Cane toad calls were extracted from A2O data.
+- Cane toad sample call was download from A2O.
 - Training and testing datasets were generated using template detection methods.

 ### **2. Classifier Training**